xanmanning/vagrant-kubernetes-cluster/README.md

 ### Deploying a test app

 We are going to be deploying Wekan, a Trello-like Kanban board.
-This will be composed of the 2 StatefulSets (app tier and database tier) backed by OpenEBS replicated storage.
+This will be composed of the 2 StatefulSets (app tier and database tier) backed by Longhorn replicated storage.

 ![wekan app](images/wekan-diagram.png)